2015 Tunis bombing

 On 24 November 2015, a bus carrying Tunisian presidential guards exploded, killing 12, on a principal road in Tunis, Tunisia.
-ISIL claimed responsibility for the attack.
+IS claimed responsibility for the attack.
 The bomber, who also died in the attack, was identified as Houssem Abdelli.

 Bombing

 On 24 November 2015, at least 12 people were killed in a bus bombing in Tunis, the capital of Tunisia.
 The bus was carrying members of the Tunisian Presidential Security guard.
 The blast happened when the vehicle was parked near a main artery in the Tunisian capital where guard members are typically picked up and dropped off, according to an official in the Tunisian Prime Minister's office.

 The explosion, described as an "attack" by presidential spokesman Moez Sinaoui, struck on the capital's Mohamed V Avenue, a ministry official told AFP.
 An AFP journalist reported seeing the partly burnt out shell of the bus, with police, ambulances, and fire trucks at the scene.

 The bomber was identified as Houssem Abdelli, a 28-year-old resident of Tunis.
 The man's mother identified him from a photograph.